Phentermine: When It’s Helpful and When It’s Not

 Reduced appetite

-However, phentermine does not correct the underlying biology of obesity.
+However, phentermine does not directly correct the core biological drivers of obesity.

 It does not: